cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 written as H, which functions effectively as a random oracle.
 For concrete recommendations on hash functions which SHOULD be used in practice, see
 {{ciphersuites}}.
-Using H, we introduce three separate domain-separated hashes, H1, H2, and H3, where H1 and H2 map arbitrary byte strings to Scalar elements of the prime-order group scalar field, and H3 is an alias for H with a domain separator.
+Using H, we introduce three separate domain-separated hashes, H1, H2, H3, and H4, where H1, H2, and H4 map arbitrary byte strings to Scalar elements of the prime-order group scalar field, and H3 is an alias for H with a domain separator.
-The details of H1, H2, and H3 vary based on ciphersuite.
+The details of H1, H2, H3, and H4 vary based on ciphersuite.
 See {{ciphersuites}}
 for more details about each.

 # Helper functions {#helpers}